 Add potatoes slices from the mixing bowl to the pan and then spread out into flat piles, leaving some spaces in between.
 This will ensure even & better cooking.
 Spaces also make later flipping easier.

 Use the medium heat level throughout the entire cooking process.

 5. Save the seasoning water left in the mixing bowl

 You may notice some water with seasonings left in the mixing bowl.
 For easier everyday cooking, I omitted to pat dry potatoes after rinsing.
-Therefore, the water is partly the residual water from rinsing potato and partly coming out of potatoes because of the salt reacting with potatoes.
-Save the seasoning water and add them to the pan along with potatoes slices.
+Therefore, the water is partly the residual water from rinsing potatoes and partly coming out of potatoes because of the salt reacting with potatoes.
+Save the seasoning water and add them to the pan along with potato slices.

 6. Cook with lid on for 6 minutes and lid off for 4 minutes

 Cover the lid during the first part of cooking and then remove the lid and cook to caramelize the potatoes.